yennanliu/CS_basics/doc/faq/faq_data_model.md

 - Fact
     - Facts represent quantitative data.
     - the net amount due is a fact.
 A fact table contains numerical data and foreign keys from related dimensional tables
+    - Generally, fact table is in normalized form
 - Dimension
     - Dimensions represent qualitative data.
 For Example, plan, product, class are all dimensions.
     - A dimension table contains descriptive or textual attributes
+    - Generally, dimension table is in de-normalized form

 ### 4)  What are the different types of dimensions you have come across?
 Explain each of them in detail with an example?
 - 5 types of dimensions